Sous-Chefs-Boneyard/website/content/docs/transferring.md

 ---
-title: 'Tranferring to Sous Chefs'
+title: 'Transferring to Sous Chefs'
 date: 2018-11-28T15:14:39+10:00
 ---
 Got a cookbook you'd like help with?
 We'd love to help!